-Through much prayer, feedback, consultation, and consideration, we have decided to change the Mass Schedule to Sat 5 pm, Sunday 8 am, 10 am, Noon, 5 pm.
-This change will take effect “on a trial basis” effective Monday, July 1st, 2019 through August 31st, 2019.
-Sunday July 7th will be the first day of the new Mass times.
+Through much prayer, feedback, consultation, and consideration, we decided to change the Mass Schedule to Sat 5 pm, Sunday 8 am, 10 am, Noon, 5 pm.
+This change took effect “on a trial basis” effective Monday, July 1st, 2019 and will run through August 31st, 2019.
+Sunday July 7th was the first day of the new Mass times.
 A decision will be made prior to August 31st and communicated to the parish at-large regarding whether or not we keep this arrangement.

 Your companion on the journey,

 We heard from over 450 respondents from our parish survey.
 These respondents largely represent the families who attend Mass regularly and is an extraordinary response.
 We learned the following:

 I do not mind a change in Mass.
 (85% did not mind)

 85% of respondents to this statement said they did not mind a change in Mass times

 I am in favor of a change in Mass times.
 (77% in favor)